guidantas21/Data-Structures-Algorithms/Data-Structures/Arrays/Exercises/Contains-Duplicate/Problem.md

 ### Solution #1
 - Brute force
 - Simple solution, but not very efficient
-- Compare each element with the others, if the elements are the same return false
+- Compare each element with the others, if the elements are the same return false`
+- Time Complexity: O(n²)
+- Space Complexity: O(1)
 ```
 containsDuplicate(nums, numsSize)
     for i = 0; i < numsSize; i++